prashantg445/Install-opencv-with-sift-and-surf/README.md

 But they are so popular that there is a workaround by installing both opencv and opencv_contrib from source with some specifics.
 Sounds exhausting, no worries, I have compiled the steps for (Ubuntu 18 + Opencv 4) below.

 # Steps:
+Before starting, be ready with following arguments:
+* Absolute path of directory where downloaded packages will reside
+* Absolute path of python enivroment
+* Check python version using 'python --version', it should be like Python 3.x.y.
+Like enter 6 for Python 3.6.9

 Download the given shell script, run it and provide the asked arguments at the start.
 It will take a while, sit back and relax !

 You are all set now!!